seantauber/seantauber/README.md

 - [Teenage-AGI](https://github.com/Teenage-AGI) - Teenage-AGI project with advanced AI agents.
 - [gptrpg](https://github.com/gptrpg) - A demo of a GPT-based agent existing in an RPG-like environment.
 - [crewAI](https://github.com/crewAI) - Framework for orchestrating role-playing, autonomous AI agents.
+- [AutoGPT](https://github.com/AutoGPT) - The vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.

 ## Data Science